IiroP/spotify-headless-client/README.md

 - Using any device, go to `http://[server ip]:5000` for authentication
 - After successful authentication, the device should show up in Spotify as target

+## Configuration

+- In file `config/default.json`
+	- `deviceName` is how the device appears on Spotify
+	- `browser` is one of the predefined browser configurations
+		- `chrome` is default
+		- `firefox` uses Firefox (see known issues)
+		- `raspberry` is for Raspberry Pi (requires `chromium-browser` to be installed)

 ## Known issues

 - Audio lags/stutters relatively often
-- Configuration is hardcoded
-- Authentication is not saved and the lifetime of token is not tested
+- Authentication is not saved
+- Firefox may not support the exposed getToken function

 ## Inspired by